TechPerplexed/Gooby/README.md

-# Gooby - Infinite Media Server
+# Gooby - Infinite Media Cloud Server

-Create an infinite Plex or Emby media server with Google Drive on a VPS.
+Create an infinite Plex or Emby media cloud server with Google Drive on a VPS.
 It has full docker integration for all apps, NginX with reverse proxy and Letsencrypt, one click (automatic) backup, several additional apps.

 Basic [information and instructions can be found on TechPerplexed](http://bit.ly/TechPerplexed "How to create an infinite media server using a VPS and Cloud service").